History of the Jews in Belgium: Aalst annual carnival

-In 2009, UNESCO added an annual Aalst, Belgium carnival to its extended Intangible Cultural Heritage List.
+In 2009, UNESCO added the annual Carnival of Aalst to its extended Intangible Cultural Heritage List.
 In March 2019, a float showcasing Jewish stereotypes was displayed at the carnival.
 The float was widely condemned by major European Jewish groups and Belgium's Jewish community.
 In a report to UNESCO following a complaint by the Forum der Joodse Organisaties, Unia, the country's watchdog on racism, said the float was of a clearly antisemitic kind, but that no laws were breached.
-In the context of folklore, there was no intent to incite towards discrimination and then stereotypes are not illegal.

 After the city's mayor refused to ban a repeat of such displays, he asked UNESCO through a statement to regional TV Oost to strip the Aalst carnival of World Heritage status, which UNESCO did in December 2019, "over recurring repetition of racist and antisemitic representations".